janat08/socialNetwork/README.md

 	invited, to family only - friends - family and close friends or all friends - in short - to the way we divided the friends earlier.
 Which means that we need some radio-buttons or some check-buttons, to make the dividing.
 Private Events will NOT be published on the Events Board.

-2 - title of the event:

-	This is nothing more than a input control.

-3 - describtion of the event:

-	 nothing more than a text-area control

 4 - address for the event:

 	Here we are going to use the  'geocomplete.js' plugin - ref: and tut in the bottom.
 This plugin needs a Google map-key which also is to find at the bottom.